inasafe/inasafe-doc/docs/source/developer-docs/jenkins_ci_windows_slave.rst

 Outline of procedure:
 ---------------------

 Set up a virtual machine.
-In our testing regieme we will be using:
+In our testing regime we will be using:

 * Windows 8 64bit
 * Windows 8 32bit